- About Us

-There are approximately 370 pupils at The Elms, from the youngest at just six weeks old in the nursery through to our Year 6 pupils preparing for the next stage of their education at secondary school.
+There are approximately 440 pupils at The Elms, from the youngest at just six weeks old in the nursery through to our Year 6 pupils preparing for the next stage of their secondary school education at Trent College and beyond.

 Teaching and Learning at The Elms is of the highest standard, judged by the Independent Schools Inspectorate as “Excellent”.
 Challenging and interactive lessons, opportunities for independent learning, regular monitoring and feedback ensure that children make very good progress.
 Our Learning Support teachers provide help and guidance for children who have specific learning needs.

 The Elms opened on the 9th September 1999 with 142 pupils with Mrs Anne Beardsley as the first Head and just 15 members of staff.
 At this time the school comprised of only the original ‘Elms Hotel’ building and three temporary classrooms.

 As the school opened with greater numbers than were anticipated, immediate building was required in the shape of the David Wigglesworth Building, named after the chairman of the Governing Body responsible for the birth of The Elms.
 The formal opening of the school took place on Saturday 25th September 2000, with David Wigglesworth himself performing the ceremonial ribbon cutting.

 In response to its popularity, and the Governors' recognition of the enormous benefits to the children's education, the decision was taken in 2001 to develop The Elms into a two form entry school.
 Another building was required and The Elms Upper School was completed in August 2002 and opened the following July by Miss Georgina Lee, British Olympic swimmer.